hapax/hapax.github.io/assets/form.md

 In both cases, the pattern is only *approximately* realised in nature.
 The edge is fuzzy.
-But approximation is itself subject to structural laws, i.e. exhibits its own patterns, which appear both in mathematics (in subjects like analysis, topology, and statistics) and physics (perturbation theory, renormalisation, effective field theory).
+But approximation is itself subject to structural laws, appearing both in mathematics (in subjects like analysis, topology, and statistics) and physics (perturbation theory and renormalisation).
+Approximation is everywhere and can be well-b

 #### Acknowledgments and references